 We will only keep your personal information for as long as is necessary for the purposes outlined in this statement, and in any case within limits set out by law.
 However, where it is possible, we may anonymise information so that it cannot be linked back to an individual, in which case it may be kept for longer.

 We have some common groups of data, information that relates to regulated or non-regulated positions or activities.
 For non-regulated this is usually 10 years after the event or person has left, for regulated this is usually up to 100 years depending upon any safeguarding related information.
 Where we are regulated by Ofsted then event information will be retained for 15 years for people working on Ofsted activities.

 For children that we have supported this is retained for 10 years past their 25th birthday.

 Income from gifts in wills is vital to the running of the charity.
-We may keep data you provide to us for a period sufficient to enable us to carry out administration of such gifts and communicate effectively with the families of people leaving us gifts in their will.
+We may keep data you provide to us for a period enough to enable us to carry out administration of such gifts and communicate effectively with the families of people leaving us gifts in their will.
 This also enables us to identify and analyse the source of legacy will income we receive.
-In these cases we may retain the data for up to 75 years.
+In these cases, we may retain the data for up to 75 years.